-DESE monitors this agency, including the requirements for the least restrictive environment through the following procedures:
+The Department of Elementary and Secondary Education monitors this agency, including the requirements for the least restrictive environment through the following procedures:

-- A. an annual review of this public agency's count of children with disabilities and placement data; - B. investigation of any child complaint filed; - C. periodic monitoring of this agency to determine appropriate implementation of policies and procedures; and, - D. review, approval, and subsequent verification of any corrective actions required of this agency with respect to violations of least restrictive environment requirements.
+- A. an annual review of this agency's count of children with disabilities and placement data: - B. investigation of any child complaint filed; - C. periodic monitoring of this agency to determine appropriate implementation of policies and procedures; and, - D. review, approval, and subsequent verification of any corrective actions required of this agency with respect to violations of least restrictive environment requirements.